Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ![Show/Hide button](images/ui_diagram_show_hide_button.png "Show/Hide button")

-This button opens a dialog to manage the shown and hidden elements on the diagram with a tree view, using various selection buttons (Check all, Uncheck all, Expand All and Collapse all) and various filters (All element, only checked elements and only unchecked elements).
+This button opens a dialog to manage the shown and hidden elements on the diagram with a tree view, using various selection buttons (Check all, Uncheck all, Expand All and Collapse all) and various filters (all elements, only checked elements and only unchecked elements).

 ![Show/Hide dialog](images/ui_diagram_show_hide_dialog.png "Show/Hide dialog")